 Partial Demolition vs. Full - Definition

 For the purposes of reviewing applications, Section 9-16 Definitions, B.R.C., 1981 defines "Demolition (Historic)" as an act or process that removes one or more of the following:

 50 percent or more of the exterior walls of a building as measured contiguously around the “building coverage;” or

 any exterior wall facing a public street, but not an act or process that removes an exterior wall facing an alley.

 How Do I Get Started?

-Submit a Demolition Permit Application for Non-Designated Buildings Over 50 Years Old to a Project Specialist in the Planning & Development Services Center, 1739 Broadway, 3 rd Floor.
+Submit a Historic Preservation Demolition Review Application for Non-Designated Buildings Over 50 Years Old to a Project Specialist in the Planning & Development Services Center, 1739 Broadway, 3 rd Floor.